CDRH/open-oni_nebraska_theme/README.md

 ### Featured Pages

 TODO
-- setup with specific page rotation (this will only work if those batches are loaded)
+- setup with specific page rotation (this will only work if those batches are loaded), set to random (existing) pages by default
-- Nebraska specific text added to `featured.html`

 UNTIL THEN
 - Copy config demo file to `onisite/plugins/featured_content/config.py`